 The Full Story

 Zeke Moya is a Partner at Roerig, Oliveira, & Fisher, L.L.P., an insurance defense firm based in South Texas, established in 1982.
 Zeke is a distinguished U.S. Army Captain.
 He is a combat veteran of Iraq and Afghanistan who brings the same dedication and resilience to his legal practice.
 With over a decade of experience in South Texas, Zeke has established himself as a leading civil litigation defense attorney, consistently delivering outstanding results for his clients.
+He is also an Associate Fellow of the Litigation Counsel of America, a trial-lawyer honorary society limited to less than 0.5% of American lawyers.
 His commitment to exceptional legal expertise and dedicated client service has earned him a Preeminent AV rating on Martindale-Hubbell, a prestigious designation awarded to less than 10% of attorneys.
 Zeke's blend of military discipline and legal acumen makes him a formidable advocate in the courtroom.

 Zeke in Iraq's "Triangle of Death," 2005